 - 1. Assigns a session identifier - 2.
 Sets exclusive access for the controlling terminal to the process logging in - 3.
 Calls the common authentication mechanism to check validity of the password provided for the account being accessed, and gains the session security attributes - 4.
 Sets up the user environment - 5.
 Checks for password expiration and if so, prompts for password change - 6.
 The process's user and group identities are changed to those of the user - 7.
-For AIX only, the user's sensitivity clearance is set according to the users entry in the sensitivity clearance database - 8.
-For AIX only, the process's sensitivity label is set to what was specified by the user, provided that the SL is within the user's sensitivity clearance, or to the user's default SL if no SL was specified - 9.
-For AIX only, the process's integrity label is set to the user's default TL - 10.
-For AIX only, the user's integrity clearance is set according to the users entry in the integrity clearance database - 11.
-For AIX only, the user's limiting authorization set, if one has been specified in the LAS database, is applied to the process - 12.
+The user's sensitivity clearance is set according to the users entry in the sensitivity clearance database - 8.
+The process's sensitivity label is set to what was specified by the user, provided that the SL is within the user's sensitivity clearance, or to the user's default SL if no SL was specified - 9.
+The process's integrity label is set to the user's default TL - 10.
+The user's integrity clearance is set according to the users entry in the integrity clearance database - 11.
+The user's limiting authorization set, if one has been specified in the LAS database, is applied to the process - 12.
 User is changed to his or her home directory - 13.
 Invokes the user's default shell